-Press Release (ePRNews.com) - Berkeley, CA - Jan 28, 2016 - As care providers within the US face pressure from payers to improve both quality of outcomes and cost effectiveness, total volume of care is shifting from the inpatient to ambulatory settings.
+Press Release (ePRNews.com) - Jan 28, 2016 - As care providers within the US face pressure from payers to improve both quality of outcomes and cost effectiveness, total volume of care is shifting from the inpatient to ambulatory settings.
 In order to avoid diminishing operating margins, providers must implement care delivery methods capable of inexpensively gathering complete patient data.
 The weight-related chronic condition management space presents a low-hanging fruit, where total cost exceeds $200B per year and is largely preventable.

 The pressing issue of improving the operating margins of outpatient preventive care can be addressed by starting with scalable data gathering frameworks to support front-line clinicians.
 Following an extensive research across financial and care delivery trends within the US, ProjectVision has released a white paper outlining the core methods for implementing such a framework.

 The financial burden of weight-related chronic conditions is not a medical problem.
 It’s a behavior risk management problem

 Elements found within the white paper can be readily applied by health plans and managed care providers to identify opportunities of reducing the impact of behavioral risk factors on operating cost.
 “The financial burden of weight-related chronic conditions is not a medical problem,” says Shingai Samudzi, CEO of ProjectVision, “it’s a behavior risk management problem.”
 Because managing behavior risk of patients with weight-related chronic conditions requires extensive longitudinal support, models of deploying clinical resources to ensure high quality patient engagement is also a focus.